Mpro256/Updated-dynamicrest/README.md

 3. open main.py in any text editor to see all fields that need to be changed (at the top)
 4. open cmd and enter `py main.py`

+(also you can open issues to suggest features)

 dm me on discord for support: hvhnn